ichabod801/dm/WALK_THROUGH.md

 This is a quick walk through of a simple session of dm.py, to give you a basic idea of how to use the system.

-If you have save the files in a folder in your python path, you can start the system with an import:
+If you have saved the files in a folder in your python path, you can start the system with an import:

 ```
 import dm